williamouyang/okta.github.io/_source/docs/api/resources/oidc.md

 >Okta strongly recommends retrieving keys dynamically with the JWKS published in the discovery document.
 It is safe to cache or persist downloaded keys for performance, but if your application is pinned to a signing key, you must check the keys as Okta automatically rotates signing keys.

 There are standard open-source libraries available for every major language to perform [JWS](https://tools.ietf.org/html/rfc7515) signature validation.

+###Alternative Validation

+You can use an [OAuth 2.0 introspection request](/docs/api/resources/oauth2.html#introspection-request) for validation.

 ##OpenID Connect Discovery Document
 {:.api .api-operation}